Vásquez House: History

 Vásquez House, also known as Vasquez Adobe, and Casa Vasquez, was originally a one-story adobe when Tiburcio Vásquez's mother, María Guadalupe Cantúa, bought it in 1834 from the chief of police, Luis Placencia, who was also the town blacksmith.
 Tiburcio Vásquez was a Californio bandido that was active in California from 1854 to 1874.
 Tiburcio Vásquez was born in the home on April 10, 1835, and spent his childhood there.

 The adobe house was 150 ft by 150 ft lot, having a narrow single story 40 ft long and 15 ft wide, with a peaked tile roof and two rooms with a living room and bedroom and kitchen.
 The front had a covered patio with two doors that opened directly into the rooms.
 Each room had a back door that opened into the yard behind it.
 The mud-brick adobe walls, 2 ft 6 in thick, provided insulation that kept the house warm in winter and cool in summer.

 According to the City of Monterey:

 The Vásquez House on Dutra Street is located directly across the street from Colton Hall at 570 Pacific Street and near the old county jail.
 Colton Hall is a government building and museum.
 It was the site of California's first constitutional convention in 1849.

 The Vásquez house has been modified over the years, but is still located in its original location at 546 Dutra Street, Monterey, California.
 The adobe was remodeled in 1925 with a second story addition made of wood and a ground floor addition.

-According to the Monterey Research website: